 It’s lovely when talent is obvious and the path to success rapid and predictable.
 Lovely, but rare.
-More of us are tempted to quit when plans don’t pan out than fill and refill our patience tank.
+More of us are tempted to quit when plans don’t pan out rather than refill our patience tank.

 The worst horse to train is the one that gives up, quitting without ever looking for an opening.
 There’s not much you can do with someone who refuses to try.
 You can’t shape, groom, or develop them because they’re more blob than potential.

-It’s impossible to correct or encourage what you don’t have.
+It’s impossible to correct or encourage when nothing is happening.
 Sometimes pressure and motivation doesn’t lead to curiosity or movement, but hits the kill switch.
 The engine grinds to a stop and locks.
 Sometimes that’s the end of story.

 But not every time.